MJKWoolnough/minecraft/nbt/README.md

 type Float float32
 ```

-Float is an implementation of the Data interface
+Float is an implementation of the Data interface.

 #### func (Float) Copy

 ```go
 func (f Float) Copy() Data
 ```
-Copy simply returns a copy the the data
+Copy simply returns a copy the the data.

 #### func (Float) Equal